 Rose Masala Chai | Rose Tea – The flavors in this tea are so deliciously striking.
 The chai is enriched with a good amount of spices and rose petals.
 This chai is not so different than a basic masala chai, and also very simple and very delicious.
 If you love tea, then you would love to wake up to this one! 🙂

-Pin it to your DESSERT BOARD to SAVE IT for later!
+Pin it to your BREAKFAST BOARD to SAVE IT for later!

 Follow My Ginger Garlic Kitchen on Pinterest for even more great ideas and deliciously appealing recipes!